 Improving Energy Code Compliance in Arizona

-IMT was awarded a U.S. Department of Energy (DOE) grant in June, 2019 to launch a study to understand Arizona’s statewide residential energy code compliance and to design and conduct a training, outreach, and education program to help close any gaps in compliance.
+IMT was awarded a U.S. Department of Energy (DOE) grant in June 2019 to launch a study aimed at understanding Arizona’s statewide residential energy code compliance and to design and conduct a training, outreach, and education program to help close any gaps in compliance.

 Phase 1: Baseline Study (anticipated September 2019 – March 2020): The project team will conduct a baseline analysis residential construction in the state that will inform an analysis of potential energy savings that would result from better code compliance.

-Phase 2: Training and Outreach (anticipated March 2020 – April 2022): We will provide targeted training and outreach to Utah’s building community, including designers, builders, code officials, trades, and others to try to eliminate the identified gaps in compliance with the energy code.
+Phase 2: Training and Outreach (anticipated March 2020 – April 2022): We will provide targeted training and outreach to Utah’s building community, including designers, builders, code officials, trades, and other groups to try eliminating the identified gaps in compliance with the energy code.

 How You Can Participate

 PHASE 1: The project has begun the first phase which will include gathering data to understand compliance rates across the state.
 To achieve a statistically valid sample, a sampling plan has been developed by PNNL and accepted by the stakeholder group.

 Building Departments: If your jurisdiction is on the sampling plan, our field data collection team from Nexant will be reaching out to you to request permit lists of active single-family construction projects.
 Any assistance you can give them in getting the information they need to complete the baseline assessment will be critical to the success of this work.